Virginie Faivre

-Virginie Favre (born 6 September 1982) is a Swiss freestyle skier.
-She is the reigning FIS World Champion with her gold from 2013 FIS Freestyle World Ski Championships.
+Virginie Faivre (born 6 September 1982) is a Swiss freestyle skier.
+She was a three-time FIS World Champion in the halfpipe with her golds from, 2009 FIS Freestyle World Ski Championships, 2013 FIS Freestyle World Ski Championships and 2015 FIS Freestyle World Ski Championships.

-She is the President of the organizing committee for the 2020 Winter Youth Olympics in Lausanne.
+She was the President of the organizing committee for the 2020 Winter Youth Olympics in Lausanne.